hashicorp/terraform-provider-azurerm/contributing/topics/guide-state-migrations.md

 1. Create the resource using an older version of the provider
 2. Locally build a version of the provider containing the state migration
 3. Enable development overrides for Terraform
-4. Run `terraform plan` using the locally built version of the provider
+4. Run `terraform plan` and/or `terraform apply` using the locally built version of the provider
 5. Verify that there are no plan differences